wh-alice/mig_visualstudio/vs/misc/specified-registry-path-does-not-start-with-a-valid-hive-name.md

 ---
-title: "Specified registry path does not start with a valid hive name | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Specified registry path does not start with a valid hive name" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"